youssefheshamm/fastapi_app/README.md

 # FastAPI Mini Project 🚀

 This is a simple FastAPI-based backend project that includes multiple endpoints.
-The application supports arithmetic operations, palindrome checking, and task management using database.
+The application supports arithmetic operations, palindrome checking, and task management using database. updated now with semantic release

 ---